 If you felt like driving a short distance, L'Auberge des Savoyants has been recommended by visitors.
 It's open for lunch only and you'll need to book.

-The Villa La Coste, an exclusive boutique hotel, restaurant and spa has recently opened in the Château grounds (the architects, Tangram, have been involved in many projects in Marseille, including the pedestrianisation of the Old Port and the restoration of the InterContinental Hôtel Dieu).
+The Villa La Coste, an exclusive boutique hotel and spa has recently opened in the Château grounds (the architects, Tangram, have been involved in many projects in Marseille, including the pedestrianisation of the Old Port and the restoration of the InterContinental Hôtel Dieu).

 A small nearby B&B, La Cride, also offers rooms and cottages but you'll need to reserve well ahead in the high season.
 Book a room at La Cride in Le Puy Sainte Réparade